 So much could have distracted and discouraged her.
 She could have said, This is a lousy place to build a nest.
 I’m going to wait for that perfect lake with the perfect mountains and the perfect blue sky.
 That’s where I’m going to make my nest and have my family.
 If she had tried that she would still be looking, because no life can be that perfect and that serene—not if you want to be engaged and connected with other human beings and with the world and even with yourself, not if you want to love and be loved, and not if you want to grow as a person.

 Instead, she stayed where she was.
 She made her home in an imperfect place, even, one could say, a harsh place.
 She found a little tiny corner behind the rushing water, that seemed, in the moment, to be safe enough to dream of a future.
 Then she did the bravest thing of all, she entrusted the life of her children to that imperfect place.
 She literally put all her eggs in one basket.

 The bird in her nest symbolises what is possible for each of us when we realise that inner peace is not about what surrounds us.
 It’s about what we do with what surrounds us.
 It’s about what we do with it in our hearts, in our minds, and then in our actions.
 Inner peace is not something that we attain despite the challenges and anxieties of our lives.
 Inner peace isn’t just about finding serenity.
 It is something that we find with and through the challenges of our lives.

-But Jesus promised a different peace, for those who believe in Him.
-A peace that will keep your mind safe – and who wouldn’t want that.
-Jesus said, “I give you peace, the kind of peace that only I can give.
-It isn’t like the peace that this world can give”.(John 14:27).
+But Jesus promised a different peace, for those who believe in him.
+A peace that will keep your mind safe—and who wouldn’t want that?
+Jesus said:

 That is the victory Christians have: that whatever we face, we can live above the circumstances in peace, even while we are going through them.